angular/zone.js/README.md

 These hooks allow you to change the behavior of `window.requestAnimationFrame()`, `window.webkitRequestAnimationFrame`, and `window.mozRequestAnimationFrame`.

-By default the callback is executed in the zone where those methods have been called to avoid growing the stack size on each recursive call.
+By default the wrapCallback is executed in the zone where those methods have been called to avoid growing the stack size on each recursive call.

 ### `zone.addEventListener`